 - Meet minimum co-curricular participation requirements.

-- University Honors Freshmen requirements are met by participating in the Honors Housing Community first year experience seminar.
+- University Honors freshman requirements are met by participating in the Honors Housing Community first year experience seminar.
 Satisfactory participation is defined as 80% or better successful completion (see syllabus).

-- Continuing University Honors students (sophomores and above) need to attend one Honors Student Council event per semester.**
+- Continuing University Honors students (sophomores and above) need to meet Honors Student Council participation expectations, currently defined as attending two events per semester.**